TechnicJelle/GPUForBeginners/docs/chapter03new/README.md

 shadercross "SolidColor.frag.hlsl" -o "SolidColor.frag.msl"
 ```

-Place the compiled shader files somewhere your program will be able to access them.
+Place the compiled shader files somewhere your application will be able to access them.
 I will store them in a directory called "shaders" next to my executable.

 An exercise to the reader: integrate this CLI tool in your build system,